-- data (numpy.array/scipy.sparse) Data to predict with - output margin (bool) Whether to output the raw untransformed margin value. - ntree_limit (int) Limit number of trees in the prediction; defaults to best_ntree_limit if defined (i.e. it has been trained with early stopping), otherwise 0 (use all trees). - validate_features (bool) When this is True, validate that the Booster's and data's feature_names are identical.
-Otherwise, it is assumed that the feature_names are the same.
+- X (array_like) Data to predict with - output_margin (bool) Whether to output the raw untransformed margin value. - ntree_limit (int) Deprecated, use iteration_range instead. - validate_features (bool) When this is True, validate that the Booster's and data's feature_names are identical.
+Otherwise, it is assumed that the feature_names are the same. - base_margin (array_like) Margin added to prediction. - iteration_range Specifies which layer of trees are used in prediction.
+For example, if a random forest is trained with 100 rounds.
+Specifying iteration_range=(10, 20), then only the forests built during [10, 20) (half open set) rounds are used in this prediction.